vp2437/vp2437/README.md

 I'm a Computer Science student passionate about building intelligent systems that solve real-world problems.

-- Developing AI and Machine Learning applications using TensorFlow and Scikit-learn
-- Interested in Data Science, Predictive Analytics, and Computer Vision
+- Interested in Data Science, AI and Machine Learning
-- Exploring Large Language Models (LLMs), AI Agents, MCP Servers, and Function Calling
+- Exploring Large Language Models (LLMs), MCP Servers, APIs and Integrations
 - Building full-stack applications with FastAPI, React, JavaScript, and modern web technologies
-- Experienced with Python, C, Java, SQL, and software engineering fundamentals
+- Experienced with Python, Java, SQL, and software engineering fundamentals

-- Open to collaboration and opportunities
+Open to collaboration and opportunities
-- Interested in: AI/ML, Data Science, Frontend Development

 ---